Skip to main content

 print('Condition result:', ___result___);

-// Access the incoming message
+// Access the incoming message (top-level fields)

-const eventType = message.type;
+const eventType = type;

-const userId = message.user.id;
+const userId = user.id;

 // Use environment variables